 Doing it right

-South-facing apertures collect solar energy, which is stored in materials with a high heat capacity.
-Natural convection and radiation is used to distribute the energy into interior spaces.5 North-facing apertures provide additional natural light for illumination.
-To eliminate thermal comfort issues, sun spaces can be designed to close off from the rest of the building, and filters and other design features can be used to keep the building at a comfortable temperature.
-Apertures can also be designed to provide fresh air as/when weather conditions allow.6
+South-facing apertures collect solar energy, which is stored in high-heat capacity materials.
+Natural convection and radiation then distribute it into interior spaces.
+North-facing apertures provide additional natural light for illumination.
+To eliminate thermal comfort issues, design sun spaces to close off from the rest of the building and use filters and other design features to keep the building at a comfortable temperature.
+Apertures can also be designed to provide fresh air as/when weather conditions allow.

 There are two types of natural light used in buildings:

-Types of glazing for windows and apertures
+Types of glazing

-Other reasons for incorporating natural light
+Other uses for natural light

 In addition to illumination and creating solar energy, natural light can be used in a building for other purposes.
 This includes: